brokenhandsio/SteamPress/README.md

 * `errors` - an array of error messages if there were any errors creating or editing the blog post
 * `titleSupplied` - the title of the blog post to edit, or the post that failed to be created
 * `contentsSupplied` - the contents of the blog post to edit, or the post that failed to be created
-* `tagssSupplied` - a space-seperated string of all of the tags that have been specified for the blog post
+* `tagsSupplied` - a space-separated string of all of the tags that have been specified for the blog post
 * `editing` - a boolean set to true if we are currently editing the a blog post rather than creating a new one
 * `post` - the post object we are currently editing
 * `createBlogPostPage` - a boolean set to true, useful for the navbar etc

 ### `createLogin.leaf`

-This is the page for creating a nw user, or editing an existing one.
+This is the page for creating a new user, or editing an existing one.
 The parameters are:

 * `nameError` - a boolean set if there was an error with the name
 * `usernameError` - a boolean set if there was an error with the username
 * `errors` - an array of error messages if there were any errors editing or creating the user
 * `nameSupplied` - the name of the user we are editing or that we failed to create
-* `usernameSupplied` - the userame of the user we are editing or that we failed to create
+* `usernameSupplied` - the username of the user we are editing or that we failed to create
 * `passwordError` - a boolean set to true if there was an error with the password
 * `confirmPasswordError` - a boolean set to true if there was an error with the password confirm
-* `resetPasswordOnLoginSupplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can prepopulate the form for a user to correct without losing any information)
+* `resetPasswordOnLoginSupplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can pre-populate the form for a user to correct without losing any information)
 * `editing` - a boolean set to true if we are editing a user
 * `userId` - this is the ID of the user if we are editing one.
 This allows you to send the edit user `POST` back to the correct route